emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space: Dynamical modeling with empirical DF

 The best-fit potential is then given by maximizing the posterior.
 We use the Bayesian optimization method (\texttt{scikit-optimize}, \citealt{skopt}) \footnote{\url{https://github.com/scikit-optimize/scikit-optimize}} to search the best-fit parameters.
 To obtain the uncertainty and joint distribution of parameters, the common practice is to use grid scanning (efficient for one or two free parameters) or Monte Carlo sampling \citep[e.g.,][]{Foreman-Mackey2013,Speagle2019}, which are however computationally expensive (recall that computing $T_r$ and selection function in \empdf involve integrations).
 More efficient modern techniques include the Bayesian active learning {\citep[e.g.,][]{Kandasamy2015,Acerbi2018,ElGammal2022}}, which can reduce the computational cost by two orders of magnitude or more.

-Tests with mock samples show that the formal error of parameters reported by our implementation slightly underestimates the actual uncertainty.
-This may be caused by systematics in the KDE technique.
-The plain KDE with a constant kernel always tends to overestimate the density around low-density points, and more so for smaller kernel sizes (e.g., when around the best fit).
-A more rigorous formalism should include such uncertainty of KDE.
-We leave possible technical refinements to future work but adopt an empirical correction with plain KDE in this paper.
-Practically, we find that using $0.6 \ln p ({\bm{\Theta}}_{\Phi} \mid \{{\bm{w}}_i \})$ instead of the original $\ln p ({\bm{\Theta}}_{\Phi} \mid \{{\bm{w}}_i \})$ during parameter inference provides more accurate estimate of the confidence region.
+Tests with mock samples indicate that the formal error of parameters reported by our implementation slightly underestimates the actual uncertainty, likely due to systematics in the KDE technique.
+The plain KDE with a constant kernel always overestimates the density around low-density points, especially with smaller kernel sizes.
+It thus tends to overestimate the likelihood near the true potential, where the kernel size is often smaller.
+This inconsistency disappears when using the likelihood between the mock tracers and an empirical DF constructed from a large independent sample drawn from the same parent tracer distribution (which is known for mock samples).
+This suggests that the underestimated formal error is technical rather than physical.
+A similar bias has been reported for density estimation based on the $k$-th nearest neighbor method \citep[e.g.,][]{Silva2024}.
+A more rigorous formalism should account for such KDE uncertainties.
+We leave possible technical refinements to future work but adopt an empirical correction in this paper with plain KDE.
+Practically, we find that using $\ln \mathcal{L}=0.6 \ln p ({\bm{\Theta}}_{\Phi} \mid \{{\bm{w}}_i \})$ instead of the original $\ln p ({\bm{\Theta}}_{\Phi} \mid \{{\bm{w}}_i \})$ during parameter inference manually increases the formal uncertainty and provides a more accurate estimate of the confidence region.